Joan of Flanders, Countess of Montfort

 Joan of Flanders (Note: The subject is known by various names depending on the source and the language of the source.
 Some sources call her Jeanne de Flandre, Countess of Montfort, others Joan of Flanders, Joanna of Flanders, or Jeanne la Flamme.) (c.
 1295 – September 1374) was duchess of Brittany by her marriage to John of Montfort.
 Much of her life was taken up in defense of the rights of her husband to the duchy, and, later, her son's rights to the duchy, which was challenged by the House of Blois during the War of the Breton Succession.
 Known for her fiery personality, Joan led Montfort's cause after her husband had been captured by Philip VI of France, and began the fight back.
 There, she displayed considerable skill as a military leader and gained the respect of her people.
-Shortly after taking refuge in England, she was confined to Tickhill Castle by order of King Edward III.
+Shortly after taking refuge in England, she was confined to Tickhill Castle by order of King Edward III for reasons which are disputed.

 Joan was highly praised by the chronicler Jean Froissart for her courage and energy.
 She may have been an inspiration to Joan of Arc and was a role model to Victorian feminists.
 Because of her feats of leadership, historian David Hume described her as "the most extraordinary woman of the age".

 Life

 Family

 Joan was the daughter of Count Louis I of Nevers and Countess Joan of Rethel.

+Joan's mother was the only daughter of Count Hugh IV of Rethel and his third wife, Isabelle of Grandpré (1245–1292).
+She succeeded her father as Countess of Rethel in 1285.
+Through both her parents, Joan was related to the French Capetian dynasty and was a descendant of Eleanor of Aquitaine and Louis XII.

+There were many instances of women of Joan's family taking part in ruling their own lands and involving themselves in politics.

+The marriage of Joan's parents was described as "notoriously fractious", in part due to their differing personalities but more likely because of Louis many extramarital affairs.

+Joan's father pursued an anti-French agenda which saw Joan and her brother taken hostage by Philip IV, while their father was arrested and imprisoned in a private residence in Paris.
+He did eventually manage to escape captivity and fled to Flanders, where he died in 1322.

+Joan was raised at the French court.

+Marriage

-Her brother, Louis, became the count of Flanders, Nevers, and Rethel.
-She married John of Monfort in March 1329.
+Joan married John of Monfort in March 1329 in the Notre Dame cathedral, in the presence of Philip IV.

 John of Monfort claimed the Duchy of Brittany, although his claim was contested by his niece Joan of Penthièvre and her husband, Charles of Blois.
 Joan of Flanders and John had two children: